RetiaLLC/usb-docs/docs/index.md

 The USB Nugget mounts as a USB flash drive when plugged into your computer, making it easy to drag and drop multiple payloads to the onboard storage.

 ![Features of the USB Nugget](assets/USBNuggetFeatures.jpg)

-## Quick Start
-Want to see the **USB Nugget** in action?
-Watch Alex use the PwnKit payload on the USB Nugget: